xrfe/feaxr.github.io/README.md

 Our mission is to bridge AI with engineering by developing intelligent software that helps researchers, engineers, and innovators better understand, simulate, and optimize complex physical systems.

-Rather than building AI for general-purpose use, we focus on applying AI where it can deliver measurable value—in scientific research, engineering analysis, and digital twin technologies.
+Rather than building AI for general-purpose use, we focus on applying AI where it can deliver measurable value—in scientific research, engineering analysis, and embodied intelligent digital twin technologies.

 ---